microbiomedata/refscan/README.md

 > file (whose name ends with `.tar.gz`) and a
 > [wheel](https://packaging.python.org/en/latest/specifications/binary-distribution-format/#binary-distribution-format)
 > file (whose name ends with `.whl`) in the `dist` directory.

-## Assumptions

-`refscan` was designed under some assumptions about the schema and database, including:

-1. Each source document (i.e. document containing references) has a field named `type`, whose value (a string) is the [class_uri](https://linkml.io/linkml/code/metamodel.html#linkml_runtime.linkml_model.meta.ClassDefinition.class_uri) of the schema class of which the document represents an instance.
-For example, the `type` field of each document in the `study_set` collection has the value `"nmdc:Study"`.